How To File A Property Damage Claim For A Car Accident

 Notify Your Insurance Company

 Keep all documentation related to the accident, especially repair or replacement cost estimates.
-Thorough records strengthen your claim and ensure you have evidence to support your request for compensation.
+Thorough records can strengthen your claim and provide evidence to support your request for compensation.

 Wait For The Investigation Process